Five Factors Impacting the Aerospace Supply Chain

 Skilled Worker Shortage

 Rose, whose Windsor-based company employs about 175 people, said Aero Gear was fortunate to have a good relationship with Asnuntuck Community College and its advanced manufacturing program.
+We need Madison Avenue-type marketing to dispel the myths that are out there.

 “Twenty-five percent of our workforce is from that program,” he said.